Fayette Historic State Park - Garden, Michigan - Fall Colors

 In fact, part of the North Country Trail passes through the Porcupine Mountains Wilderness State Park in Ontonagon.
 It’s the largest state park in Michigan and offers a heart-pumping hike to the top of the Porcupine Mountains.
 From there, you can view one of the biggest old-growth forests in the country.

-Porcupine Mountains Wilderness State Park-Ontonagon County-Fall
+Porcupine Mountains Wilderness State Park-Ontonagon County-fall

 Porcupine Mountains Wilderness State Park | photo via christophurous